-A Certificate of Accomplishment will be awarded for degree-applicable credit course work ranging from three (3) units to seventeen (17) units unless statutory or license requirements necessitate a higher unit value (appropriate statutory or license documentation must be attached).
+A Certificate of Accomplishment will be awarded for degree-applicable credit course work ranging from 3 units to 17.5 units unless statutory or license requirements necessitate a higher unit value (appropriate statutory or license documentation must be attached).
 The course work must be within a specific educational program.
+Does not have to be approved by the Chancellor's Office.

-A Certificate of Achievement will be awarded for degree-applicable credit course work ranging from eighteen (18) units to forty-two (42) units.
-The course work must be within a specific educational program and approved to be offered at Lassen Community College by the Chancellor's Office of the California Community Colleges.
+A Certificate of Achievement will be awarded for degree-applicable credit course work ranging from 18) units to 42 units.
+The course work must be within a specific educational program and approved to be offered at Lassen Community College by the Chancellor's Office.12-17.5 units can be considered a certificate of Achievement if approved by the Chancellor's Office.